-The number of people trying to make the recognizable photograph of Machu Picchu in the background is higher the number of church visitors in the entire country of Belgium.
+The number of people trying to make the recognizable photograph of Machu Picchu in the background is higher than the number of church visitors in the entire country of Belgium.

 To make a good photo, you need to practice a lot of patience, but if you are, it will work.

 It’s weird when you think about it.
 The first non-Peruvian person discovering this place needed a lot of persuading his fellow travelers that this place was really worth the hike.